fast-aircraft-design/FAST-OAD/docs/documentation/usage.rst

 ```

 ### New Syntax
-In the new syntax, the driver is specified with an least an instance and more fields such as `options`.
+In the new syntax, the driver is specified with at least an instance and one or more dict fields such as `options`.

 ```yaml
 driver: